jacebenson/cedar/docs/docs/server-file.md

 ```

 This's because Fastify [only supports `application/json` and `text/plain` content types natively](https://www.fastify.io/docs/latest/Reference/ContentTypeParser/).
-While Redwood configures the api server to also accept `application/x-www-form-urlencoded` and `multipart/form-data`, if you want to support other content or MIME types (likes images or PDFs), you'll need to configure them here in the server file.
+While CedarJS configures the api server to also accept `application/x-www-form-urlencoded` and `multipart/form-data`, if you want to support other content or MIME types (likes images or PDFs), you'll need to configure them here in the server file.

 You can use Fastify's `addContentTypeParser` function to allow uploads of the content types your application needs.
 For example, to support image file uploads you'd tell Fastify to allow `/^image\/.*/` content types: